spatialucr/MapLinksPlot/README.md

 ## Funding

 <img src="images/nsf_logo.jpg" width=100 /> This project was supported by NSF Award #1733705,
-[Neighborhoods in Space-Time Contexts](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1733705&HistoricalAwards=false) and currenty supported by NSF Award #1743184, [SI2-S2I2 Conceptualization: Geospatial Software Institute].
+[Neighborhoods in Space-Time Contexts](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1733705&HistoricalAwards=false) and is currenty supported by NSF Award #1743184, [SI2-S2I2 Conceptualization: Geospatial Software Institute](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1743184).
 Any opinions, findings, and conclusions or recommendations expressed on the site are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.